 The video needs to be made in a way which will clearly communicate the goal you have identified.

 It needs to be sufficiently well crafted to generate an emotional as well as an intellectual response, and to inspire the viewers to take the desired action.
 In addition, a really well-made and engaging video is likely to be shared and passed on by its viewers, thus enabling a significant expansion of your audience reach.

 Although do-it-yourself can occasionally be effective, generally a promotional video needs to be professionally done.

 Remember the public are used to the slick videos regularly seen on TV ads and commercial websites, and anything too amateurish may destroy the impact.
 You need an experienced producer to help you decide on the best story to tell about your organization, and this decision will inform the choice of location, length and shooting technique, to enable you to get your message across.

-Video film is probably the world’s most powerful medium of communication.
-A brief, well-produced film or video clip is the most effective way to portray what your organization stands for, and to present all the opportunities offered by involvement with your project.
+Video content is probably the world’s most powerful medium of communication.
+A brief, well-produced video is the most effective way to portray what your organization stands for, and to present all the opportunities offered by involvement with your project.
 This means that the investment in a good non-profit video can pay for itself many times over, in terms of increased funding, engagement and awareness.